vezzolter/DSA/Algorithms/DivideAndConquer/KaratsubaAlgorithm/KaratsubaAlgorithm.md

 ## Disadvantages
 - **Overhead** — algorithm requires extra additions, subtractions, splitting, recursion, and combining, which can outweigh its benefits quite often in practice.
 - **Size Requirements** — algorithm typically works best with medium-sized numbers, as the traditional approach is better for smaller inputs, and for extremely large numbers, the algorithm suffers from additional handling.
-- **Implementation Complexity** — the algorithm contains lots of implementation intricacies, making it not as convenient as the standard one.
+- **Implementation Complexity** — algorithm contains lots of implementation intricacies, making it not as convenient as the standard one.